Skarsnik/Button-Mash/Readme.md

 It currently support SNES Classic hacked with Hakchi2 CE, Arduino based solution for real hardware (using Nintendo Spy firmware), Usb2Snes and regular controllers.

-Note: the USB handling of the FxPax/Sd2Snes has up to five frames of jitter at all times.
-If you're using one of those flash carts and you want an input display that is more accurate than that, you'll need a hardware device like a RetroSpy.
+Note: if you're using a USB connection to an FxPak/Sd2Snes, the firmware will stop communicating for a period of about 5 frames, multiple times per second.
+This means the input display will not update during those times.
+If you need 100% accuracy, consider a hardware based input display solution (which Button Mash also supports)

 # Skins